-Howdy Vim users!
-Today, I have come up with a good news to all of you.
-Say hello to Vim-anywhere, a simple script that allows you to use the Vim editor to input text anywhere in your Linux box.
-That means you can simply invoke your favorite Vim editor, type whatever you want and paste the text on any application or on a website.
+Vim-anywhere is a simple script that allows you to use the Vim editor to input text anywhere in your Linux box.
+That means you can simply invoke your favorite Vim editor, type whatever you want and paste the text on any application or website.
 The text will be available in your clipboard until you restart your system.
 This utility is absolutely useful for those who love to use the Vim keybindings often in non-vim environment.

 Install Vim-anywhere in Linux

-The Vim-anywhere utility will work on any GNOME based (or derivatives) Linux distributions.
+The Vim-anywhere utility will work on any GNOME based (and derivatives) Linux distributions.
 Also, make sure you have installed the following prerequisites.

-For instance, you can those utilities in Ubuntu as shown below.
+For instance, you can install those utilities in Ubuntu as shown below.

 $ sudo apt install curl git vim-gnome xclip

 Then, run the following command to install Vim-anywhere:

 $ curl -fsSL https://raw.github.com/cknadler/vim-anywhere/master/install | bash